24p: Conversion of 24p to NTSC-based frame/field rates

 Working with 24p material via video equipment working at NTSC frame rates has many of the same attributes as the 24 frame/s workflow, but is more complicated by the NTSC-rate practice of using telecine pull-down rather than the PAL practice of transferring 24 frame/s material at 25 frame/s.

-At 525 lines analog NTSC video rates (30000/1001 frames per second) a full "interlaced" frame, unlike a progressive frame, is nearly 1/30th of a second and is composed of two separate "fields," each field nearly 1/60 second.
+At 525 lines analog NTSC video rates (30000/1001 frames per second) a full "interlaced" frame, unlike a progressive frame, is nearly 1/30th of a second and is composed of two separate "fields", each field nearly 1/60 second.
 The first field (the odd field) contains visible scan lines 21-263 and the second field (the even field) contains visible scan lines 283–525 (though lines 263 and 283 are half-lines).
 What is seen onscreen is two of these fields, "interlaced" together, to produce a single full frame.
 This comes from the proper longhand designation being vertical resolution, followed by the interlaced/progressive notation, and then the frame rate.
 So typical DV video is correctly listed as 480i/30.
 The long hand for 24p is 480p/24.
 Often the resolution is dropped and the i/p designation moved after the frame rate for shorthand.

 24p cameras do not, as NTSC video cameras do, shoot 30 interlaced frames per second (60 fields); they shoot 24 full progressive frames per second.

 24p material can be recorded directly into formats that support the framerate.
-Some of the emerging HD formats support the 24p framerate in addition to 60i and 50i (PAL).
+Some of high definition formats support the 24p framerate in addition to 60i and 50i (PAL).
 Previously, few formats supported 24p and the industry used workarounds to work with 24p footage with 60i equipment.